sophiawilliams16/AMA-CLI-Application/README.md

 ## Description

-This command line interface-based application leverages the OpenAI API to generate answers to python related questions.
+This fullstack application leverages the OpenAI API to generate answers to any question.
 It also explores principles of prompt engineerng through the use of LangChain output parsers.

 I loved getting exposure to using OpenAI's API and learning about principles of prompt engineering.
-I have personally found this useful as I am advancing my python skills.
-I hope you do too!
-In the future I hope to make this into a full stack application.

-- Save name in local storage

 ## Installation